Report a Sighting arrow-right

 • 3.
 How are you removing stoats?

 The stoats are killed humanely using lethal traps.
 We do not use live traps.
-The DOC200, and slightly smaller DOC150, traps we use are housed in specially designed trap boxes which ensure the traps operate humanely and minimise the chance of catching other animals.
-Roughly 80% of these trap boxes contain two traps and the rest a single trap.
+The DOC200 and smaller DOC150 traps we use are housed in specially designed trap boxes.
+These ensure the traps operate humanely and minimise the chance of catching other animals.
+Roughly 80% of these trap boxes contain two traps.
+There are currently approx. 8,000 trap boxes deployed across Orkney.
 For more information on eradication operations click here.

 • 4.
 How can you justify killing stoats?